disulfidebond/scienceyfood/Recipes/Bread.md

 All purpose flour has been refined but has less protein, and will be more flaky than chewy--sometimes this is what you want.
 Wheat flour is higher in fiber, and has a distinct taste, however it usually is not enriched with vitamins like folate and iron.

-### Yeast
-Yeast is what allows bread to rise, which means the yeast *Saccharomyces cerevisiae*, baker's yeast strain, converts sugars into carbon dioxide.
-These pockets of carbon dioxide lift the bread and form small holes in it.
-These holes are the texture that you can see in any baked bread.
-The yeast *Saccharomyces cerevisiae*, brewer's yeast strain, also converts sugar into carbon dioxide, but it does it more slowly, and you usually need something else to make the bread rise (see [Beer Bread]()).

-### Baking Powder
-Another way to make bread and breadlike dishes rise is baking soda and baking powder.
-Baking soda is a base, and when it encounters anything acidic, it releases carbon dioxide.
-This is similar to the very popular vinegar-baking soda volcano, but picture it happening on a smaller scale.

 If you are running low on yeast, you can use 1 tablespoon of yeast, and the bread will still rise a little, and be good sandwich bread.
 If you don't have any baker's yeast, see the [Beer Bread]() recipe, or you can substitute 1 tablespoon of baking powder for the yeast.